sx-bet/sx-bet-api-docs/source/includes/_orders.md

 }
 ```

-This endpoint offers new orders on the exchange (market making)
+This endpoint offers new orders on the exchange (market making).

+To offer bets on sportx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting).

 ### HTTP Request